mvolkmann/blog/src/swift-ui.md

 - click "Next"
 - select the directory where the project will be stored and click "Create"

+To change the device being simulated, click the device drop-down after the app name near the top and select the device type (such as "iPhone 13").

 Press the black, right-pointing triangle near the top to build and run the initial version of the app in the simulator.

-To change the device being simulated, click the device drop-down after the app name near the top and select the device type (such as "iPhone 12 mini").

 To change the target version of iOS, click the app name at the top of the Navigator,